edamontology/edamontologyDocs/what_is_edam.rst

 - **Concepts** - All concepts have a preferred label (or 'term') and definition.
 Further, a concept may have simple relations (see below) to other EDAM concepts, as well other intrinsic properties, *e.g.* an identifier may have a regular expression defining its syntax, and formats have links to their documentation/specification.
 - **Hierarchy** - Every concept (excluding top-level concepts) is related to one or more other concepts within the same branch by an **is a** (specialisation) relation.
 Hence EDAM has 4 primary hierarchies (for *Data*, *Format*, *Operation*, and *Topic*).
-- **Relations** - Concepts are defined as sharing specific relationships(see figure below), reflecting well established or self-evident principles; these relationships are used primarily to define internal consistency of EDAM.
+- **Relations** - Concepts are defined as sharing specific relationships (see figure below), reflecting well established or self-evident principles; these relationships are used primarily to define internal consistency of EDAM.

 .. image:: http://edamontology.org/EDAMrelations.png

 Status
 ------
 EDAM has been maturing steadily since its first creation ~2008.
-It is under active development, developments are use-case driven, primarily by the ELIXIR Tools & Data Services Registry (`bio.tools <https://bio.tools>`_), [Galaxy](https://www.galaxyproject.org/) and other key bioinformatics infrastructure projects.
-Future versions will not depart fundamentally from the current sub-ontologies or relations.
-The development of EDAM can be followed at `GitHub <https://github.com/edamontology/edamontology>`_.
+It is under active maintenance, developments are user-driven, for example by the `Bio.tools registry <https://bio.tools>`_, `Galaxy <https://www.galaxyproject.org>`_, and other key infrastructure services.
+Future versions of EDAM will not depart fundamentally from the current structure (sections and relations).
+The development of EDAM can be followed on `GitHub <https://github.com/edamontology/edamontology>`_.

 For ways to contribute, please see the `documentation <http://edamontology.readthedocs.org/en/latest/getting_involved.html>`_.